alexandrebaux/vanillaform/README.md

-**vanillaform** is a form generator that support Nested, Components and Branch structure.
+**vanillaform** is a form generator that supports nested fields, components and object branches without complex dependencies.

-Feel free to comments, suggest and open issues.
+Feel free to make comments, suggestions and report issues.